-This tag is part of the assert category of tags, which are assertions made by the project team themselves about their maturity.
-One such assertion (or self-imposed contract) is about the rolling upgrade features that the project supports.
+This tag is part of the assert category of tags, which are assertions made by the project team themselves about the maturity of their deliverables.
+One such assertion (or self-imposed contract) is about the rolling upgrade features that the deliverable supports.

-The “assert:supports-rolling-upgrade” tag asserts that the project will support minimal rolling upgrade capabilities.
+The “assert:supports-rolling-upgrade” tag asserts that the deliverable will support minimal rolling upgrade capabilities.

-OpenStack projects represent code that is installed and deployed on many distributed systems in order to provide services to users.
-Operators need to know what projects support a rolling upgrade process to avoid significant downtime.
+OpenStack components represent code that is installed and deployed on many distributed systems in order to provide services to users.
+Operators need to know what services support a rolling upgrade process to avoid significant downtime.

-- The project has already successfully asserted the supports-upgrade tag.
+The deliverable has already successfully asserted the supports-upgrade tag.
 All the requirements for that tag are requirements for this tag, and assertion of that tag is a requirement to assert this tag.

-- The project has a defined plan that allows operators to roll out new code to subsets of services, eliminating the need to restart all services on new code simultaneously.
+The project has a defined plan that allows operators to roll out new code to subsets of services, eliminating the need to restart all services on new code simultaneously.
 This plan should clearly call out the supported configuration(s) that are expected to work, unless there are no such caveats.
 This does not require complete elimination of downtime during upgrades, but rather reducing the scope from “all services” to “some services at a time.”
 In other words, “restarting all API services together” is a reasonable restriction.
-A more restrictive tag, assert:supports-zero-downtime-upgrade removes this allowance.